 We all want to live lighter upon the planet, but let’s face it, greener living takes thought and, well, effort.
 With busy lives, we often have good intentions to do our part, but it’s so easy to forget our reusable bags at home or to toss food scraps into the garbage because we don’t have a compost bucket within easy reach.
 Here are 10 of the most common obstacles to going greener — plus solutions to try!

-The problem: You want to quit using plastic grocery store bags, but you don’t want to buy bags or you always forget your reusable sacks at home.
+1. The problem: You want to quit using single-use grocery store bags, but you don’t want to buy them or you keep forgetting your reusable sacks at home.

 The solution: Make bags from old T-shirts.

-These are no-sew and too cute to forget!
-Get the complete tutorial at this post on the Scattered Thoughts of a Crafty Mom blog.
+These bags are no-sew and too cute to forget!
+Get the kids on board to help with this fun project and check out the complete tutorial from the Scattered Thoughts of a Crafty Mom blog.

-Or try this set of reusable bags from the Container Store.
-All six bags fold into a tiny package, and can be hooked onto your keychain or tucked into your purse so you never forget them.
+Or, try this set of six extra large reusable bags.
+Each bag folds into a tiny attached pouch, and can be hooked onto your keychain or tucked into your purse so you never forget them.

-The problem: You can't believe how many plastic bags accumulate from just one trip to the store for produce.
+2. The problem: You can't believe how many plastic produce bags accumulate from just one trip to the grocery store!

 The solution: Reusable mesh produce bags.

-Not only can these be tucked in your purse, but the mesh allows for airflow, so that you can store your veggies in the bag in the refrigerator.
+Not only can these be tucked into your purse, but the mesh allows for airflow, so that you can store your veggies in the bag in the refrigerator.
 If you prefer organic cotton, try these.
-Or, these Flip ‘n’ Tumble mesh bags are the #1 seller on Amazon in reusable produce bag.
+Or, try these mesh produce bags that come in three different sizes.

-The problem: You want to collect your food scraps to compost, but you don’t want a compost bucket in the kitchen causing odors.
+3. The problem: You want to compost your food scraps, but you don’t want a stinky compost bucket in the kitchen.